mike-ward/mike-ward.github.io/_posts/2018-05-09-mithril-rising.md

 faster and much much smaller (8K compressed).

 What's surprising is despite its tiny size, it's a more potent solution than React.
-It provides a templating engine with a virtual DOM differencing implementation for performant rendering, utilities for high-level modeling via functional composition, support for routing, HTTP requests and componentization.
+It uses a virtual DOM differencing implementation for performant rendering, utilities for high-level modeling via functional composition, support for routing, HTTP requests and componentization.
 Just enough functionality to hit that sweet of generating forms and making service requests without having to, "Download the Internet."

 > *Note: I'm assuming you have a passing familiarity with React or other
 > React like frameworks.*